martmor123/jr_ds_test/README.md

 ## What we are expecting to see

 - Data findings derived from a clear data exploration process
-- Realiable machine learning model - you will be asked to explain the metrics used for the evaluation
+- Reliable machine learning model - you will be asked to explain the metrics used for the evaluation
 - We want to see an organized methodology for resolving Data Science problems: Data Cleaning,Transformation, Training/Testing and Predictions
 - Link between your proposed retention programs and findings from the data
+- Submit your work creating a github repository

 ## What makes you stand out

-You will have extra points if you can show the ability to build reproductable Machine Learning models.
+You will have extra points if you can show the ability to build reproducible Machine Learning models.

-- Submit your work creating a github repository

 - Include a requirements.txt or a enviroment.yml file so that we can reproduce your code

-- Include clear documentation on your github branch
+- Include clear documentation on your github repository

 ## Data